mattrussi/gitlab-com-runbooks/howto/k8s-gitlab.md

 We utilize https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/monitoring to deploy our monitoring infrastructure inside of Kubernetes.

-On the outside look inward:
+Configuration outside of Kubernetes:
-* We add the prometheus endpoint to our thanos-ops query instance
+* We add the prometheus endpoint to our thanos-ops query instance.
+This is handled via the `ops-base` chef role.
-* The thanos-query running inside the cluster is added as a datasource to grafana
+* The thanos-query running inside the cluster is added as a datasource to grafana.
+This is currently done manually.

 ### Logging